vineetk1/interact-keras-model/README.md

 >>
 ```
 ### Quit, Exit, EOF
 Use "quit" or "exit" or "eof" (i.e. cntrl-d) command to exit the session.
-Note that the session settings are automatically saved.
+Note the message that the session settings are automatically saved.
 ```
 >>quit
 Session settings saved